nflverse/nflfastR/README.md

     and making available JSON-formatted NFL play-by-play back to 1999](https://github.com/CroppedClamp/nfl_pbps) (`nflfastR` uses
     this source for 1999-2010)
+  - To [Lau Sze Yui](https://twitter.com/903124S) for developing a scraping function to access JSON-formatted NFL play-by-play beginning in 2011.
   - To [Lee Sharpe](https://twitter.com/LeeSharpeNFL) for curating a resource for game information
   - To [Timo Riske](https://twitter.com/PFF_Moo), [Lau Sze